Hornbill-Docs/esp-config/esp-config/_inline/ic-input-mask.md

 # Defining Input Mask

-Adding masking to input will enforce user to provide value in expected format.
+Adding masking to input will enforce the user to provide a value in the expected format.

 ## Default masking definitions